ManuelRausch/StatConfR/README.md

 ### Logistic weighted evidence and visibility model (logWEV)

-The logWEV model is a combination of logN and WEV proposed by Shekhar and Rahnev (2023).
-Conceptually, logWEV assumes that the observer combines evidence about decision-relevant features of the stimulus with the strength of evidence about choice-irrelevant features (Rausch et al., 2018).
-The model also assumes that noise affecting the confidence decision variable is lognormal in accordance with Shekhar and Rahnev (2021).
+The logWEV model is a combination of logN and WEV proposed by .
+Conceptually, logWEV assumes that the observer combines evidence about decision-relevant features of the stimulus with the strength of evidence about choice-irrelevant features.
+The model also assumes that noise affecting the confidence decision variable is lognormal.
 According to logWEV, the confidence decision variable is $`y`$ is equal to R × y’.
-The variable y’ is sampled from a lognormal distribution with a location parameter of
-$`(1-w)\times x\times R + w \times d_k`$ and a scale parameter of
+The variable y’ is sampled from a lognormal distribution with a location parameter of $`(1-w)\times x\times R + w \times d_k`$ and a scale parameter of $`\sigma`$.
-$`\sigma`$.
 The parameter $`\sigma`$ quantifies the amount of unsystematic variability contributing to confidence judgments but not to the discrimination judgments.
 The parameter $`w`$ represents the weight that is put on the choice-irrelevant features in the confidence judgment.
 The parameters $`w`$ and $`\sigma`$ are free parameters.

 ## Measures of metacognition